William John Cusack

 Circumstances Of Loss

-The Second Battalion, 7th Marines began 9 October 1942 in a bivouac atop a ridge west of Guadalcanal’s Matanikau River.
-They were soaked and exhausted from the previous day’s hard march in the rain, and still smarting from a firefight that dealt their first combat casualties of the campaign.
+The Second Battalion, 7th Marines began 9 October 1942 in a bivouac atop a ridge west of Guadalcanal’s Matanikau River, still soaked and tired from the previous day’s hard march.
 Early in the morning, Fox Company surprised and wiped out a group of Japanese machine gunners preparing an ambush – but the Japanese returned the favor at 0800 hours, raking Easy Company with concentrated fire and inflicting heavy casualties.
-A three-hour firefight ensued, with the Japanese finally being driven off by a company from First Battalion, 7th Marines.
+A three-hour firefight ensued, as graphically described by Walter Dunn.

 Burial Information or Disposition